11 Etsy Alternatives That Handmade Sellers Love to Use

 eBay is one of the more common Etsy alternatives that handmade sellers use.
 This is likely because it's a very well-known site with a large customer base. eBay has been in business for over 20 years and is a trusted platform for buyers and sellers.

-Etsy sellers often use eBay at the same time to help increase their reach and sales.
+Etsy sellers often use eBay at the same time to help increase their reach and sales (get a full comparison of Etsy vs eBay here).
 You can choose between an individual and a business account when signing up to sell on the platform.

 The individual account is best for those who are just starting out and don't have a lot of sales.
 The business account is better for those who are more established and want access to sales tracking, inventory analytics, and powerful branding tools.